 The problem with blanket discounts

-Since Black Friday Cyber Monday has evolved beyond a 4-day weekend sales event, you’re more likely to see businesses spreading their deals out in order to capitalize on the entire shopping season leading up to Christmas.
+Now that Black Friday Cyber Monday has evolved beyond a 4-day weekend sales event, you’re more likely to see businesses spread their deals out to Christmas.

-However, if you simply offer your customers a blanket discount on your entire store, it will be hard to drive continued interest in your sale after you announce in on the first day, especially as more brands start to compete for attention.
+However, if you simply offer your customers a blanket discount on your entire store, it will be hard to drive continued interest after you announce it on the first day, especially as more brands start to compete for attention.

-Your customers may also come to expect more than a 10 or 15% discount on BFCM weekend.
-With the growing popularity of welcome discounts and flash sales, saving at least a little bit on your online order is becoming the standard.
+Your customers may also come to expect much more than just 15% off during BFCM weekend.
+With the growing popularity of welcome discounts and flash sales, saving at least a little bit on your online order has become expected.

-Jumping to a 40 or even 50 percent off discount just to compete during BFCM could end up hurting your profit margins.
-Here’s what you can do instead.
+Jumping to a 50 percent off discount just to stand out during BFCM could end up hurting your profit margins as advertising costs can spike this time of year.

 Why you should focus on average order value